Charles Kirby

-Charles Edward Kirby, Jr. (born November 27, 1974) is a former American football fullback who played for the Tampa Bay Buccaneers of the National Football League.
-He played college football at the University of Virginia.
+Charles Edward Kirby Jr. (born November 27, 1974) is an American former professional football player who was a fullback for the Tampa Bay Buccaneers of the National Football League.
+He played college football for the Virginia Cavaliers.

 College career

-Kirby played with the Virginia Cavaliers from 1994 to 1997, lettering in all four years.
+Kirby at the University of Virginia with the Cavaliers from 1994 to 1997, lettering all four years.
 Utilized primarily as a lead blocker, he carried the ball 34 times for 116 yards and caught 12 passes for 126 yards, recording one touchdown.
 While at Virginia, Kirby was a teammate of Ronde Barber, who he later played with as a Tampa Bay Buccaneer.

 Professional career

 Indianapolis Colts

 Kirby signed with the Indianapolis Colts on April 24, 1998, though he spent the whole 1998 season on the injured reserve list due to an Achilles injury.
 The Colts released him on September 6, 1999.

 Kansas City Chiefs

 Kirby was signed to the Kansas City Chiefs' practice squad in the second half of the 1999 season, never playing a game with the Chiefs.
 He was released by the Chiefs on August 22, 2000.